joehalloran/sql-coursework/README.md

 Section 1 of this report covers the initial set-up of the database.
 It details the logic behind a number of strategic decisions that shaped the subsequent stages of the investigation.
 Section 2 explains how the database was populated with NHS data sets.
 The commentary in sections 1 and 2 includes the use of Python and the SQL Alchemy toolkit *(SQL Alchemy - The Database Toolkit for Python (2017))* to process and organise the data.
 Section 3 describes the execution of SQL queries to answer a range of predetermined questions.
 It explains how ambiguities in these questions were addressed and how results were refined in light these ambiguities.
 Section 4 looks at ways in which the data could be cleaned and constrained, it explains how attempts to do so were frustrated by inconsistencies in the data and a lack of medical expertise.
 Section 4 expands upon the allusion to Pandora in the preceding paragraph; it extols the importance of instituting relational structures before users begin inputting data.

+This report also includes some Apprendices that detail the technical steps required to set up the database system.
+They are as much for my reference, as they are for public consumption.

 <div style="page-break-after: always;"></div>

 ## Task 1: Database set up